abuBakarSiddiqurRahman/Data/R_Scripts.md

 ##### (abubakarsiddiqurra@unomaha.edu, lgmorton@unomaha.edu, schandiri@unomaha.edu)

 ## Acknowledgement
-# We group members 5 shows our highly gratitute to Dr. Andrea Grover to teach us all steps in data analysis (make decisions from data inclusing R code).
-We also shows our hughly gratitute to Heartland Family Service (HFS) for providing the dataset for education purposes.
+###### We group members 5 shows our highly gratitute to Dr. Andrea Grover to teach us all steps in data analysis (make decisions from data including R code).
+We also shows our highly gratitute to Heartland Family Service (HFS) for providing the dataset for education purposes.